Nano RP2040 Connect

 The feature packed Arduino Nano RP2040 Connect brings the new Raspberry Pi RP2040 microcontroller to the Nano form factor.
 Make the most of the dual core 32-bit Arm® Cortex®-M0+ to make Internet of Things projects with Bluetooth® and WiFi connectivity thanks to the U-blox® Nina W102 module.
 Dive into real-world projects with the onboard accelerometer, gyroscope, RGB LED and microphone.
 Develop robust embedded AI solutions with minimal effort using the Arduino Nano RP2040 Connect!

-Get started with machine learning with TinyML, TensorFlow Lite or Edge Impulse thanks to the high performance energy efficient microprocessor clocked at 133 MHz.
+Get started with machine learning using TinyML, TensorFlow Lite or Edge Impulse thanks to the high performance energy efficient microprocessor clocked at 133 MHz in your projects.

 Combined accelerometer and gyroscope with a dedicated machine learning core.